 It is our pleasure to make available this article

-on growing garlic by Paul Pospisil, publisher and editor of The
+on growing garlic by the late Paul Pospisil, publisher and editor of The

 Garlic News.
-Paul and his wife, Mary Lou, have been conducting
+Paul and his wife, Mary Lou, conducted

-organic garlic growing trials in Ontario since 1990.
+organic garlic growing trials in Ontario from 1990 until his passing in 2019.
 The content of

 this article is based on the first five years of growing trials.
 The